Six Benefits Of IPv6

 Support For New Services

 By eliminating Network Address Translation (NAT), true end-to-end connectivity at the IP layer is restored, enabling new and valuable services.
 Peer-to-peer networks are easier to create and maintain, and services such as VoIP and Quality of Service (QoS) become more robust.

 IPSec, which provides confidentiality, authentication and data integrity, is baked into in IPv6.
 Because of their potential to carry malware, IPv4 ICMP packets are often blocked by corporate firewalls, but ICMPv6, the implementation of the Internet Control Message Protocol for IPv6, may be permitted because IPSec can be applied to the ICMPv6 packets.

-To test your IPv6 connectivity, you can visit Test your IPv6.
+To test your IPv6 connectivity, you can visit test-ipv6.com.